Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Availability Status: Not For Sale

 Tesla Optimus is not available for purchase.
-As of February 2026, Gen 3 production has begun at Tesla's Fremont factory, but Musk confirmed on the Q4 2025 earnings call that no robots are doing "useful work" yet — they are for learning and data collection only.
+As of May 2026, first-generation Optimus production lines are being installed at Tesla's Fremont factory, with the V3 robot expected to be revealed in late July/August 2026 and production beginning shortly after.
+Current units remain in R&D phase.
 There are no pre-orders, no waitlist, and no announced public sales date.

 Need a humanoid robot you can deploy now?
 See the comparison of available alternatives below, or request a free quote for robots shipping to USA & Canada.